 Carbon emission categories

-In 2017, Skanska achieved Leadership level (A-) in the CDP (Carbon Disclosure Project) climate change, water and forest/timber rating.
-This indicates Skanska has implemented actions to manage environmental impacts related to climate change, water, and forest and timber.
+In 2018, Skanska achieved Leadership level (A-) in the CDP Climate Change rating.
+This indicates Skanska has implemented actions to manage environmental impacts related to climate change.

 For further details and data, see How we report greenhouse gases.